 - Two biology laboratory courses.
 These lab courses may be replaced by two semesters of Guided Research and Seminar (BIOL BC3591 and BIOL BC3592)*.

 *Chemistry, environmental science, physics, and psychology majors need to take only one advanced laboratory instead of two.
-However, students should check with their major advisers in order to determine whether a guided research and seminar course is a suitable selection for your major's lab requirements.
+However, students should check with their major advisors in order to determine whether a guided research and seminar course is a suitable selection for your major's lab requirements.

 To declare a minor, submit The Minor Election Form to the Registrar using Slate.
 Students may file the Minor Elective form at any time, but the minor will not be recorded until you have completed all required courses with grades of C- or higher.
 Minors are welcome to contact the department administrator, Melissa Flores (firstname.lastname@example.org), as soon as possible to be added to the departmental listserv.